session-replay-tools/tcpcopy/README.md

     3. Recommended use of mysql replay
     ./configure --enable-mysqlsgt

-    It should be noticed that mysql in the test server needs to work in skip-grant-table mode
+    It should be noticed that mysql in the test server needs to work in skip-grant-table mode.

     4. Use of offline replay
     ./configure --enable-offline

-    TCPCopy also supports offline replay of TCP stream which reads packets from the pcap file
+    TCPCopy also supports offline replay of TCP stream which reads packets from the pcap file.

 ##Running TCPCopy